-Percent in top tenth of high school graduating class 14% Percent in top quarter of high school graduating class 37% Percent in top half of high school graduating class 71% The helf \downarrow hottom helf 1000/ Percent in bottom half of high school graduating class 29% $ \begin{tabular}{lllllllllllllllllllllllllllllllllll$ Percent in bottom quarter of high school graduating class ss 8% Percent of total first-time, first-year (freshman) students who su bmitted high school class rank: 55%
+Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class 35% 70% 30% Top half + bottom half = 100%.
+Percent in bottom quarter of high school graduating class Percent of total first-time, first-year (freshman) students ss 8% omitted high school class rank: 57% C11.
+Percentage of all enrolled, degree-seeking, first-time Ç